terrybrashaw/Wrest/Misc.md

 ### Experimental ideas ###
 * A tool should be built to find any terrain geometry angled near the 'gray area' of the walkable/unwalkable range (65-75 degrees).
 This geometry should be rounded (making it slightly steeper or flatter) to make terrain more readable.

-* Players can be knocked out (or *downed*) instead of killed in some situations.
-I haven't what these situations are but it shouldn't interfere with impressive kills.
-For example: getting a killing blow with a headshot should always kill.

 * I'd like to explore the concept of food items being the main method of healing.
 There would be a different food type that drops from each mob that can be eaten raw, cooked, or combined with other items to create more exotic food.
 Each food item would have it's own advantage.

 * Shallow lakes, about a foot deep.
 Used for fishing; players can set fish traps to 'farm' fish.
-Players can drink from them to restore health(?)

 * In towns, there should be interactable objects that, when activated, draw attention of players from a large distance.
 For example: a bell in a tower you can ring.